phamilton-hbs/phamilton-hbs.github.io/docs/website/book_content.md

 The purpose of this section is to load and process the `employees` data that will be used later in the page.
 We want to do this behind the scenes, so we do not want this code or any of its outputs to be present in the final rendered markdown.
 The directive `````` ```{code-cell} `````` indicates that the chunk contains code that needs to be executed (and not text to be formatted as markdown).
 The first line of the chunk, `:tags: [remove-cell]`, indicates that both the code and the output of the code should *not* be displayed in the rendered markdown file.
 There are several options for this setting (see [here](https://jupyterbook.org/interactive/hiding.html?highlight=tags#hide-code-cell-content) for additional info):

-+ `:tags: [remove-cell]` - do not display the code or its outputs in the rendered markdown file
++ `:tags: [remove-cell]` - do not display the code or its outputs in the rendered markdown file;
-+ `:tags: [hide-input]` - do not display the code in the rendered markdown file, but *do* display any output that the code produces
++ `:tags: [hide-input]` - do not display the code in the rendered markdown file, but *do* display any output that the code produces; and
-+ `:tags: [hide-output]` - do not display any output that the code produces in the rendered markdown file, but *do* display the code itself
++ `:tags: [hide-output]` - do not display any output that the code produces in the rendered markdown file, but *do* display the code itself.

 If you would like the rendered markdown to display both the code and its outputs, simply do not include this tag setting in your code chunk.
 For example, in the `Basic Diagnostic Plots` section of our markdown file, we have the following: